HubSpot/Singularity/Docs/docker.md

 - `hubspot/singularityexecutorslave` - A mesos slave with java/logrotate and the custom SingularityExecutor installed
 - `hubspot/singularityexecutorslavebase` - A base image for `singularityexecutorslave` that takes care of installing java/logrotate on top of the mesos slave image (not built with maven plugin)

+### Logs and Entering Containers

+If you are not attached to the docker-compose process, you can check the output of your containers using `docekr logs`.
+Start by checking `docker ps` to see what containers are running.
+Generally they will have names like `singularity_(service)`.
+From there you can run `docker logs (name)` to see th stdout for that container.

+Need to see more than stdout?
+You can also get a shell inside the container and poke around.
+Once you know the name of your container, you can run `docker exec -it (name) /bin/bash` to get am interactive shell inside the running container.

 ### Integration Tests

 The SingularityServiceIntegrationTests module will run tests on a cluster consisting of a singularity scheduler, sk instance, mesos master, and three mesos slaves.
 These will run during the `integration-test` lifecycle phase.